In this tutorial you'll learn to add sound, and to make the sound play in response to an interaction from the person

 Creating the patches you’ll need

 In the Inspector there are arrows next to Play, Loop and Reset.
 Clicking these will create patches, representing that property.

 Click the arrow next to Play to create a patch and open the Patch Editor.

 Next create a Screen Tap patch.
-This is one of many interaction patches included in Spark AR Studio.
+This is one of many interaction patches included in Meta Spark Studio.
 It will detect when someone touches the screen of their device when using the effect.

 To add this patch to your project: